oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 1. Log into your Oracle Cloud Infrastructure (OCI) tenancy.

-2. Click the `Deploy to Oracle Cloud` button below, this will open the Create stack page into a new browser tab.
+2. Click the `Deploy to Oracle Cloud` button below, opening the link into a new browser tab.

+In Chrome, Firefox and Safari, you can do this with `CTRL`+`Click` > Select `Open Link in New Tab`.

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://objectstorage.us-ashburn-1.oraclecloud.com/p/op-o9z8k0z6u7bKmrkNmUW0Jo7IHatSRBaos0jUgFntsDgTA6C5TAqTG96MgmZ-t/n/orasenatdpltintegration03/b/digitaltwin/o/oci-digital-twin-pipeline-main.zip)